Trawl Rationalization Program Cost Recovery Annual Report: Fee Calculation for 2022 and Fishing Year 2021 Payments

 Seabirds are attracted to fishing vessels and fishing operations—offal and bait can be tempting sources of "free food."
 Unfortunately, this also means that they may get hooked or entangled in fishing gear, especially in longline fisheries.
 The NOAA Fisheries West Coast Region uses a variety of required methods to reduce the bycatch of seabirds in its fisheries.

 Seabird interactions with the groundfish fishery occur primarily with longline vessels and to a lesser extent with trawl vessels.
-To reduce impacts to seabirds, streamer lines (tori lines, bird scaring lines) are required for longline vessels with an overall length greater than 55 feet (see streamer line regulations).
-NOAA Fisheries is exploring potential bycatch reduction measures for trawl vessels.
+To reduce impacts on seabirds, streamer lines (tori lines, bird scaring lines) or night setting are required for longline vessels with an overall length greater than 26 feet (see streamer line regulations).

 Eulachon bycatch in the groundfish fishery appears to be driven by both eulachon distribution and cyclic abundance.
 There is a very low amount of eulachon bycatch in West Coast groundfish fisheries.
 Either there is limited interaction with eulachon in these fisheries or most eulachon encounters result in fish escaping trawl nets or avoiding trawl gear altogether.
 However, not all eulachon avoid the groundfish fishery's trawl nets and thus some are observed as bycatch.